Quantum metrology through spectral measurements in quantum optics: Derivation of the joint probability distribution in terms of multimode correlators

 This defines a linear system relating the vector of correlators $\vec{G}$ to the vector of probabilities $\vec{P}$, with a transformation matrix $\mathbb{M}$ encoding the combinatorial coefficients:

 where

-while the $\mathbb{M}$ is the coefficient matrix determined by Eq.~\eqref{eq:Appendix_general_corr}.
+while $\mathbb{M}$ is determined by Eq.~\eqref{eq:Appendix_general_corr}.
 However, since the coefficient matrix $\mathbb{M}$ is not upper-triangular, a direct inversion of this system is not possible, meaning that we cannot establish a clear bijection between probability distribution and correlators due to redundancies: the number of variables exceeds the number of equations.
 To solve this, we impose three physical constraints: \begin{enumerate} \item Normalization.
 The total probability must sum one,

 \item Marginal distributions.
 The reduced single-mode distributions must agree with the marginals of $P_{n_1,n_2}$,

 such that

 \end{enumerate} Using these constraints, we eliminate redundant variables such as $P_{0,0}$, $P_{n_1,0}$, and $P_{0,n_2}$, reducing the number of variables from $(N+1)^2$ to $N^2$.